-While recognizing that the DBJ Sustainability Bond is not exclusively project based, i.e. DBJ may also allocate the proceeds to finance lending and investment activities to companies, Sustainalytics considers the bond to be transparent and to create credible impact.
-This assessment is based on: (i) DBJ's stated commitment to transparency and disclosure given the nature of the relevant eligible projects/businesses, and its confidentiality constraints (ii) Sustainalytics' assessment of DBJ's processes with respect to management of proceeds and project selection process as aligned with market practices, (iii) Sustainalytics' assessment of the ERLP, GBC and GRESB programmes as a credible and robust assessment of companies' sustainability performance and impact, and (iv) the contribution of the DBJ Sustainability Bond to the organization's sustainability strategy and objective.
-In this sense, Sustainalytics is of the opinion that the DBJ Sustainability Bond aligns with the Green Bond Principles 2017 and the Sustainability Bond Guidelines 2017.
+Development Bank of Japan Inc. has updated its Sustainability Bond Framework under which it will continue to issue sustainability bonds.
+While recognizing that the DBJ Sustainability Bond is not exclusively project based, Sustainalytics considers the bond to be transparent and to create credible impact.
+This assessment is based on:

+- i.
+DBJ's stated commitment to transparency and disclosure given the nature of the relevant eligible projects/businesses, and its confidentiality constraints, - ii.
+Sustainalytics' assessment of DBJ's processes with respect to management of proceeds and project selection process as aligned with market practices, - iii.
+Sustainalytics' assessment of the ERLP, GBC and GRESB programmes as a credible and robust assessment of companies' sustainability performance and impact.
+By selecting A, B or C rated companies under ERLP, buildings that are rated 3, 4 or 5 stars under GBC programme, and buildings rated as Green Star under the GRESB programme, DBJ is financing companies/buildings that provide the highest positive sustainability impact, - iv. the contribution of the DBJ Sustainability Bond to the organization's sustainability strategy and objective, and - v. updates to Eligibility Criteria within the DBJ Sustainability Bond Framework, 2018 leading to more stringent requirements under the ERLP and green building categories.

+Overall, Sustainalytics is of the opinion that DBJ's Sustainability Bonds will continue to create meaningful impact, and that the DBJ Sustainability Bond Framework, 2018 aligns with the Green Bond Principles, 2018 and the Sustainability Bond Guidelines, 2018.